Can I afford my first employee?

 Crunching the numbers

-These 3 basic parameters are all you need to calculate your new turnover and profit.
+Have you identified these 3 aspects?
+Then you can calculate your new turnover and profit.
 Van Beuzekom explains: “Add the new sales from the hire to your current turnover.
 This will be your new turnover.
 So: old turnover + new sales from hire = new turnover.
 To your current profit, you add what the employee brings in before subtracting the costs.
 This will be your new profit.
 So: old profit + new sales from hire - employee costs = new profit.”

 Example